Everything we do is about supporting disabled people to live, learn and work as independently as they choose, whatever their ability.

 Right to be forgotten

-Rights related to automated decision making
+Rights related to automated decision making and profiling

 Right to data portability

 Data portability is your right to obtain and reuse the personal information that you have provided to Leonard Cheshire for your own purposes across different services.
 However, there are some situations where these rights may not apply.
 If this is the case, we will always explain why.